wooorm/markdown-table/readme.md

 | 👩‍❤️‍👩    | Delta   |
 ```

+## Types

+This package is fully typed with [TypeScript][].
+It exports additional `Options` type that models its respective interface.

+## Compatibility

+This package is at least compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+It also works in Deno and modern browsers.

+## Security

+This package is safe.

 ## Inspiration

 The original idea and basic implementation was inspired by James Halliday’s
 [`text-table`][text-table] library.

+## Contribute

+Yes please!
+See [How to Contribute to Open Source][contribute].

 ## License